Broadway is committed to ensuring that your privacy is protected.

 These third-parties acting include the following:

-- Rocket Science Group trading as Mailchimp – Used to distribute marketing and non-marketing newsletters
+- Dot Digital EMEA Limited as Dot Digital – Used to distribute marketing and non-marketing newsletters.

-- Vista Entertainment Solutions –Used to process individuals data for ticket purchasing, membership and gift cards.
+- Spektrix Limited –Used to process individuals data for ticket purchasing, membership and gift cards.

-- Payment Express – Used to process individuals data for transaction completion at point of sale
+- Opayo – Used to process individuals data for transaction completion at point of sale.

 - Typeform S.L. – Used to collect and collate individuals data for market research processing by “Broadway”.